bravo-t/ToyTran/README.md

 `.delay`: Sets the analysis mode to full stage delay calculation.
 Internally the `X` devices, or standard cells, will be elaborated with basic devices, thus new devices and nodes will be created, based on the specified driver model and loader model.
 Specifically:

 `driver=rampvoltage` creates new devices `inst/driverPin/Vd` as the ramp voltage source, `inst/driverPin/Rd` as the resistor connected to the ramp voltage source, and new node `inst/driverPin/VPOS` as the positive terminal of the ramp voltage source.
-The internal structure of the driver model is shown as below:
+The internal structure of cell instances (include both driver model and loader model) is shown as below:

  ```
   +---------------------------------------------------------------+